+(a) When the Employer requires additional employees to be trained for work, the Employer agrees to offer such training as follows:

-- (a) When the Employer offers a course or seminar, the course or seminar shall be posted for a minimum of 10 days.
-A designated shop steward shall receive copies of all such course or seminar postings. - (b) All applicants for posted courses shall be required to sign up on a form provided by the Employer.
-Successful applicants shall be given 7 days notice prior to the commencement of any course or seminar. - (c) Suitability of applicants shall be determined by their qualifications.
-Where the number of suitable applicants exceeds the number of available spaces, the course will be offered in service seniority order. - (d) The Employer will pay the costs of the trainer for all courses offered by the Employer. - (e) Time spent by an employee attending a course or seminar as approved by the Employer, shall be considered time worked and shall not result in a loss of pay.
-Any hours in a course or seminar that result in more than eight hours in one day or 40 hours in one workweek shall be compensated as per Article 16. - (f) Employees must have sufficient availability to be scheduled or called in for the position or game they have taken training for. - (g) Employees required to complete on-line courses shall be compensated in a manner consistent with the Employer's policy and practice at the time of ratification of this Agreement.
+(1) The training opportunity shall be posted for a minimum of 10 days.
+A designated shop steward shall receive copies of all such course or seminar postings.

+(2) All applicants for posted courses training shall be required to sign up on a form provided by the Employer.
+Successful applicants shall be given seven days' notice prior to the commencement of any course or seminar training.

+(3) Where the number of suitable applicants exceeds the number of available spaces, the course will be offered in service seniority order.

+(b) The Employer will pay the costs of the trainer for all courses offered by the Employer.

+(c) Time spent by an employee attending a course or seminar training as approved by the Employer, shall be considered time worked and shall not result in a loss of pay.
+Any hours is a course or seminar training that result in more than eight hours in one day or 40 hours in one workweek shall be compensated as per Article 16.

+(d) The employees must have sufficient availability to be scheduled or called in for the position or game they have taken training for.

+(e) Employees required to complete on-line courses shall be compensated in a manner consistent with the Employer's policy and practice at the time of ratification of this agreement.
 The Employer's current practice is to assign online courses during a regular shift and pay employees at their regular rate of pay.
 Where employees indicate a preference to do online courses on their own time, they will not be compensated by the Employer.

+(f) Upon written request submitted to Human Resources, an employee who is away from work due to vacation or leave of absence will receive copies of all job or course postings.